kammitama5/kammitama5.github.io/_posts/2018-8-18-Saturday-August-18th.md

 <img src="/images/rusthackday18/3.png" width="500">

-- I asked one person along the way where it was, and after he gave me directions, he said "and thank you for using Rust!".
+- I asked one person along the way where the Portland Farmer's Market was, and after he gave me directions, he said "and thank you for using Rust!".
 Turns out, he works for Mozilla and had noticed my tshirt was a Rust one! :D